doshisgone/FortniteAES/README.md

 # AES Archive
-This is an attempt to archive AES keys for Fortnite.
+This is an archive of AES keys for Fortnite.

-If you find a non-documented AES key, feel free to open up a pull request!
+If you find a non-documented AES key, please add it here!

 ## Table Of Contents
 - [Main AES Keys](https://github.com/Slushia/AES-Archive/tree/master/archive/main.md)